-3.4 Sensitivity of Simulated Echo Top Height Tunable Parameters of the Global Model
+3.4 Sensitivity of Simulated Echo Top Height to Tunable Parameters of the Global Model

-Different from the model evaluation of cloud top height (e.g., Xie et al., 2018), evaluation of radar echo top height indicates whether the processes internal to the cloud are producing precipitation correctly.
-To examine if any model parameters in the cumulus parameterization ZM scheme and/or MG2 microphysics parameterization scheme can significantly influence the echo top height, we conducted a series of sensitivity tests for the tunable parameters as listed in Table 3.
-Each test is based on the default setup for all other parameters.
+Differently from the model evaluation of cloud top height and high cloud fraction (e.g., Xie et al., 2018), where EAMv1 has shown good agreements with satellite observations over the CONUS, evaluation of radar echo top height indicates whether the processes internal to the cloud are producing precipitation correctly.
+To examine if any model parameters in the ZM cumulus parameterization scheme and/or MG2 microphysics parameterization scheme can significantly influence the echo top height, we conducted a series of sensitivity tests for the tunable parameters as listed in Table 3.
+In each test a single parameter is changed, and all other parameters retain their default values.